 My childhood dreams came true – and I consider myself incredibly lucky for that – when I could accompany a traveller and photographer, Jiri Novak, to remote places that I had not even believed still existed in our globalized world: to the original tribes of New Guinea, to many fascinating peoples of Africa, or to the beautiful – in parts still pristine – rainforests of Southeast Asia, South America and the Congo.

 In between travelling I have made Britain my second home, spending almost six years there.
-Though I'm a big fan of everything British (except the milky tea, perhaps ☺), eventually I started to miss Czech woodlands, and so I have recently moved back to the Beskydy Mountains in the Czech Republic.
+Though I'm a big fan of everything British, eventually I started to miss Czech woodlands, and so I have recently moved back to the Beskydy Mountains in the Czech Republic.
 Instead of photographing tigers and lions, I now learn – with the same enthusiasm – about lynx, wolfs and bears (large carnivores monitoring)

 I have hung up travelling for now, but I'm still very interested in indigenous peoples' problems as our greedy “modern” civilization keeps threathening their self-determination, or even their very existence.
 Naturally, I also follow with deep interest environmental topics, from climate change and global biodiversity loss, to local recycling issues.